Technical Exams - Geoscience

 Exam Schedule and Fees

-The exam applications will be posted on this webpage once they are available.
-There are two different applications, one for APEGA exams and one for PEO exams.
+The exam application will be posted on this webpage once it is available.
 For a list of exams offered by APEGA click here APEGA exams.
 For a list of exams offered by PEO click here PEO exams.

-The fees for writing APEGA exams is $250.00 + GST plus the applicable invigilation fees.
+The fees for writing APEGA exams is $262.50 plus the applicable invigilation fees.
 The fees for writing PEO exams is $210.00 plus the applicable invigilation fees.

 Exam Application Process

 1. Carefully read through the letter you received from APEGS to ensure that you apply for the correct exam.

 2. Submit the exam application form.
 The May 2020 exam application is now posted below.
 You must print out the form and sign it.
 Email the completed form to email@example.com and use the subject title "Technical Exam Application".

 May 2020 Exam Information